Scramble as last Mississippi abortion clinic shuts its doors - NewsBreak

 “We didn’t have a choice.
 And if it hadn’t been this lawsuit, it would have been another one,” said Derzis, who also owns abortion clinics in Georgia and Virginia, and lives in Alabama.

-The Mississippi clinic uses out-of-state physicians like Dr. Hamlin because no in-state doctors will work there.
+The Mississippi clinic uses out-of-state physicians like Hamlin because no in-state doctors will work there.

 As the Pink House prepared to close, Dr. Hamlin said she worries about women living in deep poverty in parts of the state with little access to health care.